Johann Friedrich Blumenbach: Racial anthropology

 Blumenbach assumed that all morphological differences between the varieties were induced by the climate and the way of living and he emphasized that the differences in morphology were so small, gradual and transiently connected that it was not possible to separate these varieties clearly.
 He also noted that skin color was unsuitable for distinguishing varieties.
 Although Blumenbach did not propose any hierarchy among the five varieties, he placed the Caucasian form in the center of his description as being the most "primitive" or "primeval" one from which the other forms "degenerated".
 In the 18th century, however, these terms did not have the negative connotations they possess today.
 At the time, "primitive" or "primeval" described the ancestral form, while "degeneration" was understood to be the process of change leading to a variety adapted to a new environment by being exposed to a different climate and diet.
 Hence, he argued that physical characteristics like skin color, cranial profile, etc., depended on geography, diet, and mannerism.
 Further anatomical study led him to the conclusion that "individual Africans differ as much, or even more, from other Africans as from Europeans".

 Like other monogenists such as Georges-Louis Leclerc, Comte de Buffon, Blumenbach held to the "degenerative hypothesis" of racial origins.
 Blumenbach claimed that Adam and Eve were Caucasian inhabitants of Asia, and that other races came about by degeneration from environmental factors such as the sun and poor diet.
-Thus, he claimed, Negroid pigmentation arose as a result of the heat of the tropical sun, while the cold wind caused the tawny colour of the Eskimos, and the Chinese were fair skinned compared to the other Asian stocks because they kept mostly in towns protected from environmental factors.
+Thus, he claimed, African pigmentation arose as a result of the heat of the tropical sun, while the cold wind caused the tawny colour of the Inuit, and the Chinese were fair skinned compared to the other Asian people because they kept mostly in towns protected from environmental factors.
 He believed that the degeneration could be reversed in a proper environmental control and that all contemporary forms of man could revert to the original Caucasian race.